 Chapter 13 Bankruptcy Discharge

-Once you are timely on all of your payments within the period of your re-payment plan, your Chapter 13 bankruptcy will get discharged which means that whatever balance you owe your creditors will be wiped out.
-If during your re-payment plan of your Chapter 13 bankruptcy you default, your Chapter 13 bankruptcy will be dismissed and you will still have those liabilities.
+Once petitioners are timely on all of their payments within the period of the re-payment plan, Chapter 13 bankruptcy will get discharged which means that whatever balance owed to creditors will be discharged and there will be no mortgage debts owed.

 Chapter 7 Bankruptcy

-Waiting Period After Chapter 13 Bankruptcy And Chapter 7 Bankruptcy For FHA And VA loans
+Waiting Period For Mortgage After Chapter 13 Bankruptcy And Chapter 7 Bankruptcy For FHA And VA loans

 Waiting Period For USDA Loan After Bankruptcy